theyak/ytmusicapi-php/README.md

 * Addition of get_account() function to get information about the authorized account.

+* Addition of get_transcript() function, which is basically timestamped lyrics.
+Not all songs have this available.

 * Addition of get_playlist_continuation() which allows pagniated results of tracks.
 Useful when wanting to provide a progress indicator while loading a playlist.

 * Addition of get_song_info() to get basic information about a track, include if the track is a music video or not.